 Cranberry Seed Oil contains a perfectly balanced blend of Omega 3.
 Omega 6 and Omega 9, essential fatty acids.
 These fatty acids are essential to the body and affect the health of the brain, heart and skin tissue.
 Cranberry Seed Oil helps the skin absorb these acids.

 Grapeseed Oil (Vitis vinifera)Grape seed contains vitamins, minerals, protein, linoleic acid and is cholesterol free.
 It is suitable for use with all skin types and penetrates the skin easily.
 It also helps to tighten and tone the skin.
 This oil is more expensive because of the difficulty of pressing any quantity from the tiny grape seed.
 However, many aromatherapists use this oil, along with almond, regularly.
 It has a nice “slip,” or lubricant quality, and no scent, so it carries delicate, floral essential oils without altering their fragrance.
 It is high in Vitamin E, which makes it very stable.
-Good for oily, acne-prone skin, sensitive skin.

 Jojoba oil is actually a wax extracted from the seed of the jojoba plant.
 Jojoba oil is a good option for most people prone to back acne because it is thought to have antibacterial properties and contains long chain wax esters that closely resembles skin sebum.

 Jojoba has a very long shelf life, so it’s a good choice if you don’t use it regularly.